dineshappavoo/ctgi/src/com/ctgi/google/languages/java/interview-questions.md

 System.out.println(Integer.valueOf(127) == Integer.valueOf(127));   // true
 System.out.println(Integer.valueOf(128) == Integer.valueOf(128));   // false
 ```
 Huh?
 How can one of those be true and the other be false?
-That doesn’t seem to make any sense.
+That doesn't seem to make any sense.
 Indeed, the answer is quite subtle.

 As explained in an easily overlooked note in the Javadoc for the Integer class, the valueOf() method method caches Integer objects for values in the range -128 to 127, inclusive, and may cache other values outside of this range as well.
 Therefore, the Integer object returned by one call to Integer.valueOf(127) will match the Integer object returned by another call to Integer.valueOf(127), since it is cached.
 But outside the range -128 to 127, Integer.valueOf() calls, even for the same value, will not necessarily return the same Integer object (since they are not necessarily cached).